St. Charles Mall: History

 The mall started construction in the late 1970s and finished construction in 1980; the mall opened the same year.
 The interior had foliage, seating, and colorful decor throughout the mall.
 The mall opened with almost 48 stores.
 Joseph Spiess Company was the first anchor to open before the mall opened in 1979.
 Kmart opened the following year.
 The 3-screen Essaness Theatre opened in December 1980 and would later be sold to Cineplex Odeon in 1986.
 The more notable stores were RadioShack, DEB, General Nutrition Center, Kinney Shoes, Camelot Music, Payless Shoe Source, and B. Dalton Booksellers.

 Decline

 The mall continued to thrive until 1991 when Charlestowne Mall opened nearby attracting shoppers away from the St. Charles Mall.
-Charlestowne Mall offered something to customers that St. Charles Mall didn't have and that is 2 floors of shopping area and over 100 stores.
+Charlestowne Mall offered something to customers that St. Charles Mall didn't have: 2 floors of shopping area and over 100 stores.
 On the final day of the mall staying open only 1 tenant remained and 2 anchor stores.
 Joseph Spiess Company closed in 1995 due to bankruptcy of the company before the mall closed.
 Kmart closed the same year due to an unknown reason.
 The St. Charles Mall closed in 1995 due to vacancy.
 The Cineplex Odeon theater was the last part of the mall to close in 2002.